nodejs/node-addon-examples/website/docs/build-tools/prebuild.md

     "install": "prebuild-install --runtime napi || node-gyp rebuild"
 ```

-When a user installs your native add-on, the `prebuild-install` tool first looks to see if it can locate a suitable pre-built binary on GitHub for the user's specific N-API version, architecture, and platform.
+When a user installs your native add-on, the `prebuild-install` tool first looks to see if it can locate a suitable pre-built binary on GitHub for the user's specific Node-API version, architecture, and platform.
 If the binary is found, `prebuild-install` downloads, unpacks, and installs the binaries in the correct location.

 If the binary is not found, the `install` script falls back to whatever is specified after the `||`.
 In this case, a `node-gyp rebuild` is triggered which will attempt to build the binary on the user's machine.